VoiceInYourHead/SS13-SCP13/README.md

 See tgui/assets/fonts/SIL-OFL-1.1-LICENSE.md for the SIL Open Font License.

 All assets including icons and sound are under a [Creative Commons 3.0 BY-SA license](http://creativecommons.org/licenses/by-sa/3.0/) unless otherwise indicated.

-### GETTING THE CODE
-The simplest way to obtain the code is using the github .zip feature.
-The recommended way is to download our most recent releases, as they are confirmed to be stable and compiling.

-Compiling, running and administrating the code is unsupported by official staff of this project.
-If you're unfamiliar with this process, you're ill-advised to undertake this process.